Confluence 7.0 Release Notes

 Welcome to Confluence 7

 It's been almost three years since Confluence 6.0 came along and changed the way we work together.
-Since then we've extended our Data Center offering, established Enterprise Releases to help you manage your upgrade cycle, and targeted end user pain points around search and the editor.
+Since then we've extended our Data Center offering, established Long Term Support releases to help you manage your upgrade cycle, and targeted end user pain points around search and the editor.

 In Confluence 7.0 we're continuing to invest in the future of Confluence, providing solutions for geo-performance challenges, better upgrade planning tools, and new admin tools to help meet your organization's needs for years to come.